top of page

 Feline Leukemia

-IF the cat is friendly and does not have other behavioral issues, we ask that the cat be posted on our Facebook page and we will share the post to rescue groups who adopt out FeLV+ cats as well as to people we know in rescue who we trust to help fine a home.
+If the cat is friendly and has no behavioral issues, we encourage posting about the cat on our social media pages like: Facebook.
+We will share the post with rescue groups that adopt out FeLV+ cats and with trusted contacts in the rescue community to help find a loving home.

 Behavioral Issues